elastic/apm-agent-ios/README.md

 # apm-agent-ios : APM Agent for iOS
 This is the official iOS package for [Elastic APM](https://www.elastic.co/solutions/apm)

-This package is considered experimental and should not be used in production.
+This package is considered beta.

 ## Documentation